Start Koin

 important

-can't be called more than once.
-If you need several point to load modules, use the loadKoinModules
+The startKoin can't be called more than once.
+If you need several point to load modules, use the loadKoinModules function.

 Behind the start - Koin instance under the hood